contiv/netplugin/README.md

 Note:
 - make sure virtualbox is installed
 - The guest vm provisioning requires downloading packages from the Internet, so a http-proxy needs to be set in the vm if you are behind one else the vm setup will fail.
-It can be specified by setting the VAGRANT_ENV variable to a string of a space separated `<env-var>=<value>` pairs.
+It can be specified by setting the CONTIV_ENV variable to a string of a space separated `<env-var>=<value>` pairs.
-`VAGRANT_ENV="http_proxy=http://my.proxy.url https_proxy=http://my.proxy.url" vagrant up`
+`CONTIV_ENV="http_proxy=http://my.proxy.url https_proxy=http://my.proxy.url" vagrant up`

-`vagrant ssh default`
+`vagrant ssh netplugin-node1`

 `sudo -s`